 The Program selects only from among the pool of eligible applicants and evaluates each applicant on the basis of their preparedness, ability, academic credentials, communication skills and personal qualities such as motivation, honesty and integrity.
 The program does not discriminate with regard to sex, race, age, religion, color, national origin, disability or veteran status.

 Applicants must fulfill all of the qualifications for appointment as outlined by the institution.
 Namely, applicants must be one of the following:

-- Graduates of Medical Schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME).
+- Graduates of Medical Colleges in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME).

 - Graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA).

-- Graduates of medical schools outside the United Sates who have completed a Fifth Pathway program provided by an LCME accredited medical school.
+- Graduates of medical Colleges outside the United Sates who have completed a Fifth Pathway program provided by an LCME accredited medical College.

 A complete application includes:

 - three letters of recommendation from general surgeons

 - an official medical College transcript